 Greenwich Park, formerly a hunting ground for Henry VIII, is the largest and oldest Royal Park in London.
 It provides an urban retreat for many animals and is teeming with over 70 species of bird.
 There is also a wide range of child-friendly activities to enjoy, while a trek to the peak of the park’s largest hill offers magnificent panoramic views of London’s cityscape.

-To grab your 48-hour Original Tour sightseeing ticket and complimentary hop-on, hop-off Thames river cruise extended to Greenwich., click here now.
+To grab your 48-hour or 72 hour Original Tour sightseeing ticket and complimentary hop-on, hop-off Thames river cruise extended to Greenwich., click here now.

 Picture: Avarim.
 C.C.License